 The exercise price of the Common Shares subject to each option shall be determined by the Board at the time the option is granted.
-In no event shall such exercise price be lower than the volume weighted average trading price of the Common Shares on any stock exchange on which the Common Shares may be listed for the five trading days immediately preceding the applicable vesting date, rounded up to the nearest cent, or if the Common Shares are not listed on a stock exchange, the fair market value of a Common Share on the date immediately preceding the grant date as determined by the Board.
+In no event shall such exercise price be lower than the closing price of the Common Shares on any stock exchange on which the Common Shares may be listed for the last business day preceding the applicable grant date, or if the Common Shares are not listed on a stock exchange, the fair market value of a Common Share on the date immediately preceding the grant date as determined by the Board.